trickstercache/trickster/docs/rule.md

 Required Case Parts

 - `matches` - A string list of values applicable to this case.
-- `next_route` - The Origin Name indicating the  next route for the Rule when a request matches this Case.
+- `next_route` - The Backend Name indicating the  next route for the Rule when a request matches this Case.
 Not required if `redirect_url` is provided.
 - `redirect_url` - The fully-qualified URL to issue as a 302 redirect to the client when the Request matches this Case.
 Not required if `next_route` is provided.

 Optional Case Parts